nathiboat/exercise/README.md

   4. Output one line for each result, in the following format: `{repo_full_name} [{last_commiting_user_login}] - {days_since_last_commit}`
   5. After the results, on a separate line, output the number of results in the format: `=> {total_count} total result(s) found` where `total_count` is the number of results from inital query, not just the top ten.

+Please provide a README with basic instructions on how to run your application, and assumptions you made when writing it.

 ### Evaluation